No Parlez

+Release

-Initially, the first two singles, "Iron Out the Rough Spots" and a remake of "Love of the Common People", had no success, but the third, a cover of the Marvin Gaye classic "Wherever I Lay My Hat (That's My Home)", was No. 1 in the UK Singles Chart for three weeks in July and August 1983, and the first of Young's 14 British Top 40 singles.
+Initially, the first two singles, "Iron Out the Rough Spots" and a remake of "Love of the Common People", had no success, but the third, a cover of the Marvin Gaye song "Wherever I Lay My Hat (That's My Home)", was No. 1 on the UK Singles Chart for three weeks in July and August 1983, and the first of Young's 14 UK Top 40 singles.
 Similar success followed in continental Europe.
 In the UK, the follow-up single "Come Back and Stay" reached No. 4, and the re-release of "Love of the Common People" made it to No. 2 in late 1983.

 The album was released the year after the introduction of CDs with their potential for a longer playing time.
-The CD edition of "No Parlez" featured one extra track (Behind Your Smile) not on the vinyl release.
+The CD edition of No Parlez featured one extra track ("Behind Your Smile") not on the vinyl release.
 Additionally, five of the other 11 tracks were extended versions compared to the vinyl edition.

 The album featured eight cover versions alongside two tracks written by Young and keyboard player Ian Kewley and one written by the guitarist in Young's band at the time, Steve Bolton.
 Three of the cover versions were written by Jack Lee who also wrote "Hanging on the Telephone" which was a big hit for Blondie.

-The album was released with a different cover in North America, and a new video for the single "Come Back and Stay" was made.
+The album was released with a different cover with two tracks ("Come Back and Stay" and "Love Will Tear Us Apart") shorter in length in North America, and a new video for the single "Come Back and Stay" was made.

-In 2008, a promotional CD of the album was distributed by the Daily Mail newspaper.
+Critical reception

+Writing for Sounds, Garry Bushell called Young "a real prospect" and No Parlez "a creditable collection and a worthy launching pad" whose "well-varied contents prove he doesn't want to get stuck in any 'revivalist' rut."
+Claire Sheaff of Smash Hits commented that although Young's "velvet voice" rarely "seems to take off" on the album, she was hopeful "that this pop star will mature into a fully-fledged soul man.
+The potential is there."

+In a retrospective review for AllMusic, Dave Thompson deemed No Parlez "one of the most assured debut albums of the mid-'80s, and one of the finest pop-soul confections of all time".